Sen. Cruz to Campaign for Herschel Walker in Georgia Runoff

-Sen. Ted Cruz, R-Texas, is throwing his gravitas behind Republican Senate candidate Herschel Walker in his runoff election with Democratic Sen. Raphael Warnock in Georgia.
+Sen. Ted Cruz, R-Texas, is throwing his gravitas behind Republican Senate candidate Herschel Walker in his runoff election with Democrat Sen. Raphael Warnock in Georgia.

 In a post on Twitter Wednesday, Cruz published a flyer announcing that he will be attending an event for Walker in Canton, Georgia, on Thursday evening.